 Professor Heather Hughes - Programme Leader

 Heather Hughes is Professor of Cultural Heritage Studies in the Lincoln International Business School.
 Born in South Africa, Professor Hughes worked extensively on neglected heritage in the post-apartheid era, before moving to the UK.
 She has been instrumental in building a digital archive at the International Bomber Command Centre in Lincoln and is involved in several other heritage-related projects in the city and county.
-In addition to teaching on the MA programme, she supervises a number of PhD students.School Staff List Make an Enquiry
+In addition to teaching on the MA programme, she supervises a number of PhD students.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.